saurav-khanal/FIFA-Players-Data-Visualization/README.md

 ## Overview

 This project analyzes FIFA player data to visualize key metrics including age distribution, nationality representation, playing preferences, and performance ratings.
+A **linear regression model** is trained to map player overall ratings to their market values.
+The dataset is split into training (80%) and testing (20%) sets to evaluate performance.

 ## Features